kadeshar/mod-progression-auctionator/README.md

 # Support for mod-auctionator in mod-progression

-This scripts added support for mod-auctionator in mod-progression.
+This scripts add support for mod-auctionator in mod-progression.

 Thanks that you no longer get on auction house item which dont belong to current progression